 Patio tree roses are practically made for containers.
 They offer architectural interest and vertical appeal on front porches, back patios, and any outdoor gathering space.
-Our tree roses are carefully grown and expertly pruned by Monrovia Craftsmen for three years before they are ready to come home with you.
+Our tree roses are carefully grown and expertly pruned by Monrovia Craftsmen.
+This is done for three years before they are ready to come home with you.

-One of the best reasons to grow a tree rose in a container is that you can easily protect it through cold winters or inclement weather and enjoy its elegant flowers and stately form year after year.
+One reason to grow a tree rose in a container is that you can easily protect it through cold winters.
+As well as through inclement weather and still enjoy its elegant flowers and stately form year after year.

-You'll notice that Flower Carpet Roses make an appearance yet again in this category because their compact growth makes them perfect candidates for pruning into trees.
+You'll notice that Flower Carpet Roses make an appearance yet again in this category.
+This is because their compact growth makes them perfect candidates for pruning into trees.
 Grace N' Grit™ Roses are also a great choice here, with their abundant blooms and adaptable performance.

 An adaptable choice for a variety of containers, including patio trees and hanging baskets.
 Trees up to 5.5' tall by 3' wide.
 Zones 4-10.